QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 ## Animations

-An animation seems to be made of an animator (handling the animations/states) and animations.
-An animation would be idle, running, jumping, ... while the animator would defines what make you move from idle to running.
+"Animations" are made of an animator (handling the animations/states) and animations.
+An animation would be idle, running, jumping, ... while the animator would define what makes you move from idle to running.

 Create and add an animator controller to a GameObject.
 Then create animations (you need to select the time and the image loaded at this time).
-Then in the animator you must add transition
+Then in the animator, you must add transition

 * select a parameter